 A novel approach to pain management is regenerative medicine using Platelet Rich Plasma and Stem Cells to help promote healing in damaged tissue.
 Instead of injecting steroids into or around a tendon, a person’s own healing factors can be injected in an effort to promote healing of the damaged tissue.
-During this procedure a patient’s blood is collected then using a centrifuge the platellets (containing growth factors) are isolated.
+During this procedure, a patient’s blood is collected then using a centrifuge the platelets (containing growth factors) are isolated.
 The PRP is then injected.
-This is a cutting edge procedure that may be an option for patients that are suffering from chronic tendon injuries such as tennis elbow.
+This is a cutting-edge procedure that may be an option for patients that are suffering from chronic tendon injuries such as tennis elbow.

 Is Interventional Pain Management an Option for You?